carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 ---
-title: "Neighbouring Analysis of Gene Families in a Pangenome"
+title: "Neighboring Analysis of Gene Families in a Pangenome"
 teaching: 20
 exercises: 30
 questions: